 As of writing this, I’ve driven across the country, or halfway across the country, five times.
 Yes, five.
+(Update, May 2018: I’m at nine now!)
 The first was our Southwest road trip out to Utah, Arizona, New Mexico, Colorado and back (I’m counting that as twice, each direction.)
 Next was out to Utah for my new job.
 The third trip, fourth and fifth time driving, was from Utah to Florida and back between jobs.
 Plus, I’ve gone from Bullfrog to Vegas and Bullfrog to Jackson Hole.
 I’ve spent so much time in the car the last year, it’s ridiculous.
 That’s why I’m here to help you plan a road trip with this little series!
 This is part one: what to do and figure out before you go.

 Figure out who’s going

 This is really important and should probably be done before anything else, or at least keep it in mind when you’re looking into the rest of this list.
 I feel like two or four are the ideal numbers, but of course, three would still work.
 The less people going, the easier it is to make decisions.
 The more people going, the lower the cost will be per person.
 Here are my opinions on those numbers.

 - It’s easier to split costs, half is easier to figure out than thirds.